AditBiramne/News-Synthesizer/README.md

 ### 🔁 Backend (Colab Notebook):
 - Reads multiple newspaper articles
-- Uses BERT-like models to summarize and synthesize events
+- Uses BART-like models to summarize and synthesize events
 - Filters and structures data into JSON format
 - Automatically saves the output file to **Google Drive**